polkadot-developers/knowledgebase/current/runtime/fees.md

 This `fee` is known as the "inclusion fee".
 Note that the extrinsic sender is charged the inclusion fee _prior_ to the actual invocation of the extrinsic, so its cost will still be incurred if execution fails.
-In the event that an account does not have a sufficient balance to pay the fee (i.e. existential deposit + extrinsic fee), the account will be unable to submit the extrinsic to the blockchain network.
+In the event that an account does not have a sufficient balance to pay the fee and remain alive (i.e. existential deposit + inclusion fee), no fee will be deducted and the transaction will not begin execution.
+This latter case should be rare as the transaction queue and block construction logic perform checks prior to adding an extrinsic to a block.

 ### Fee Multiplier